Are you in search of the fabled winter sun in Europe? Worry not.

 When it comes to churches, Italy might just blow your socks off.
 Sicily however, is on a whole other playing field.

-Be sure to pop into the Church of the Gesu, San Giuseppe dei Teatini, and the 12th century Arab Norman architectural gem called Church of San Cataldo.
+Be sure to pop into the Church of the Gesu, San Giuseppe dei Teatini, and the 12th century Arab Norman architectural gem called the Church of San Cataldo.

 Speaking of Arab-Norman architecture, one cannot leave Palermo without having stepped foot in the Norman Palace.
-The oldest parts to the palace date back to the 9th century, making it the oldest royal residence in Europe.
+The oldest parts of the palace date back to the 9th century, making it the oldest royal residence in Europe.
 These days it functions as the seat of the Sicilian Regional Assembly.